 ASM: As I am engaging in my PhD something that stands out for me is the idea of power dynamics between spaces and how narratives can be constructed by those that are assumed to possess more power over others.
 For instance the museum is an intriguing space for me because of its origins as a Western construct.
 What intrigues me is that it provides a space to study the “Other” and sets up a dichotomy of “Them” and “Us.”
 When I think about anthropology, and the reason for which people were studied, especially by scholars coming from certain parts of the world, I feel that the negative impacts of such studies remain.
 I am thinking as well about Zambia which was colonised by the British and how residues of colonialism can still be seen.
 You have colonies set up and the colonizers framing the ways in which the colonies must see themselves and be seen by the rest of the world.
 Though Zambia attained independence in 1964, we still have laws and structures in place that still seem to privilege a colonial mindset.

 For my work on transcendence I looked at objects in the Lusaka, Ndola and Livingstone museums in Zambian that people used for flying.
 These works appeared under the ‘witchcraft’ section of the museum.
 The choice to label these objects as ‘witchcraft’ items makes me question whether the users would use such terminology and what impact this has on the way the objects are read by the viewers.
 The fact that these artefacts are labelled as ‘witchcraft’ objects implies that they are bad, evil and malevolent.
+But that is so far from the truth.
+Some witches may have used particular spells, that can be read on places like Spell Guru, to create positive outcomes in order to remove any negative energy that may be around them.
+When people hear the word ‘witchcraft’, they perceive it to be negative, when in fact, it could be used to create some greater good in the world.
 I feel there is a need to consider what impact labels have over artefacts and the way they are read.
 Whether or not I put a value judgement on these objects I think they are multifaceted.
 It is my opinion that having one narrative closes off other conversations around such objects.
 I believe the museum is important as it houses cultural artefacts and frames what sort of narrative they take.
 It is necessary to think through what these sites of knowledge production do, especially where cultural heritage is concerned.